Fios-Quest/advanced-rust-in-easy-steps/src/patterns/fluent-interface.md

 However, this is still a little bit clunky as we have to refer to the underlying variable (`yuki`) multiple times.

 We can make this more "fluent" simply by returning a reference to that object after each call of a setter.
+This allows us to chain the setter methods, making the code clearer and easier to read.

 ```rust